days, many types of Batteries are available. In my opinion, Lithium Ion and AGM

 Also, they retain their voltage til way

 down low.
-Now using a new Controller.
+Now using a new Controller with no RFI.